sweetsweetstefan/cloudmc-cloudca-kb/single_entrypoint/single_entrypoint-en.md

 - **Login via email address** should be enabled
 - **Login via username** should be disabled

 The above two properties control whether end-users can log in with a username, an email address, or both.
-Though it is not required that usernames be disabled and email addresses required, in practice it is easier for end-users to identify themselves with their email address, normally a unique attribute.
+Though it is not required that usernames be disabled and email addresses required, in practice it is easier for end-users to identify themselves with their email address, normally a unique attribute and is difficult to forget.

 With single-entrypoint enabled, accounts must be local.
 Organizations cannot have LDAP login configured, because the organization of the end-user is not identified until the user is authenticated.
 User accounts are created within each organization, but each account must have an email address that is unique across all organizations in the system (or username if login by username is enabled).